aleshaleksey/fansys23/08-spell-list.md

 |Save|Wis|

 **Description**: The target is no longer attracted to the earth.
 This has the following effect:
-- Its jump distance is by x4 the base distance of the roll (after that it slows down and stops).
+- Its jump distance is multiplied by x4 the base distance of the roll (after that it slows down and stops).
 - When jumping upwards it will hang at the maximum height instead of returning to earth.
 - When moving at more than than half its speed, the target must make a threshold=20 acrobatics roll or end up hanging mid-air at an altitude of a few feet.
 - When airborne as a result of this spell, a target is carried by the wind at half of the wind's speed.

 **Special**: The spell can be cast as a reaction when a target begins to fall.
 If cast as a reaction, the target descends at ~60ft per round.
 If cast as a main action on a target that is already falling, it begins to decelerate.
 This does nothing if the fall distance is less than ~360ft.
 Otherwise, if the fall is long, for every round the spell effects the target it decelerates 20ft per round (from 360ft), decreasing fall damage by 2d12 per round of falling, to an eventual safe speed of 60ft.

-**Global**: When cast globally the spell creates a spherical zone centered on the caster where this effect acts.
+**Global**: When cast globally the spell creates a spherical zone centred on the caster where this effect acts.
 For every 2 extra MP dice added above 4, the zone is expanded by 200ft or the duration increased by a day.
 Every entity that enters the area and does not succeed a Wis save is affected by the spell.

 ___
 ### Harvest